12 All-Natural Ways To Boost Your Immune System

 Manuka honey: Quite a bit of research exists on the benefits of honey as a natural immune booster, natural anti-inflammatory agent, and antimicrobial agent.
 Manuka honey in particular—native to New Zealand and Australia—is even registered as a wound-care product in those countries.
 Manuka honey has substances that can kill bacteria topically, and when ingested, it can even work synergistically with antibiotics to improve their efficacy.

 10. Get your exercise on.

 Beyond the obvious cardiovascular, mood, and weight management benefits of regular exercise, moderate physical activity can improve our antibody response to infections.
-It's important not to overtrain, however, as chronic strenuous exercise without recovery days has been associated with an increased susceptibility to infections, as well as frequency of injury.
+It's important not to overtrain; however, as chronic strenuous exercise without recovery days has been associated with an increased susceptibility to infections, as well as frequency of injury.
 (Try these cortisol-conscious workouts, which are effective without over-stressing your body.)

 11. Take to your bed.

 Chronic sleep deprivation and disruption of the sleep-wake cycle cause an activation of the inflammatory immune response.
 Lack of sleep decreases the activity of T-cells (a crucial type of immune cell) and weakens our immune response to vaccines.
 Studies of identical twins show that the sleep-deprived ones had increased inflammation markers and worse immune markers.
 Aim for seven to eight hours of sleep on a regular basis and avoid all-nighters.
 If you travel through time zones frequently, use small amounts of melatonin (2 to 3 mg) to reset your circadian rhythm.